Richard J. Berry

 Richard James Berry (born November 5, 1962) is an American entrepreneur and politician who served as the 29th mayor of Albuquerque, New Mexico.
 He is also a former two term member of the New Mexico House of Representatives.
+He is a member of the Republican Party, and, as of 2025, is the last Republican Mayor of Albuquerque.

 Berry was sworn into office on December 1, 2009, after defeating incumbent Democrat Martin Chávez.
 Berry became the first Republican Mayor of Albuquerque in nearly 30 years.

 Early life, education, and business career

 Richard Berry was born in Waterloo, Iowa on November 5, 1962.
 He was raised in Nebraska and graduated from Beatrice Senior High School in Beatrice, Nebraska in 1981.
 Berry moved to Albuquerque in 1982 to attend the University of New Mexico on academic and athletic scholarships (track & field, decathlon).
 While at the Anderson School of Management, he met his future wife, Maria Medina.
 Berry graduated with a Bachelor of Business Administration in 1985.

 After graduating, he became an entrepreneur in the construction industry.